#1 in Las Vegas for Bachelor Parties

 9.8Location

-Why for a bachelor party — Wynn Las Vegas opened in 2005 as Steve Wynn's flagship and remains the most-decorated bachelor-party hotel on the Strip.
-The 2,716-room main tower is paired with the 2,034-room Encore tower (separately reviewed below) and connected through the Encore-Wynn Esplanade — a single int…
+Why for a bachelor party: Wynn Las Vegas opened in 2005 as Steve Wynn's flagship and remains the most-decorated bachelor-party hotel on the Strip.
+The 2,716-room main tower is paired with the 2,034-room Encore tower (separately reviewed below) and connected through the Encore-Wynn Esplanade, a single interior spine that keeps the whole group under one roof.

 Best room: Two-Bedroom Salon Suite (the bachelor flagship, two king bedrooms, separate sitting room) or Tower Suite for smaller groups of three to four.